ULCC/eprints-webservices/README.md

 4. In this directory copy the wsdl files: MetaDataServ2.wsdl SearchServ2.wsdl putEprints2.wsdl

-5. Replace in MetaDataServ.wsdl SearchServ.wsdl string you.domain with your domain
+5. Replace in MetaDataServ2.wsdl SearchServ2.wsdl putEprints2.wsdl string you.domain with your domain